sandulhenry/cse15l-lab-reports/lab3.md

 * The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above):

 ![screenshot](/Screenshot 2024-02-10 190102.png)

+* The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown)